strangerstudios/pmpro-register-helper/readme.txt

 == Changelog ==
 = 1.2.1 =
 * BUG: Now using $pmpro_level global to check for level fields in case the site uses default level post meta or otherwise filters the level.
+* BUG: Fixed bug with select2 and multiselect fields when checking out with PayPal Express.
+(Thanks, samkam)

 = 1.2 =
 * BUG: Fixing conflicts that arise when field names overlap with public query vars.
 For example in WP 4.4 "title" was added as a public query var, which was often used as a field/usermeta name.